MohssineX/quranPlayer/README.md

 ## Acknowledgments

-Quran audio is provided by the MP3Quran network.
+Recitations are streamed and downloaded from the MP3Quran network (mp3quran.net).

 ---